PDmatrix/dmatrix.dev/content/blog/advent-of-code-year-2015-day-13.md

 ---
 ## --- Day 13: Knights of the Dinner Table ---

-In today's puzzle, we need to find optimal seating arrangement for a loving (hating) family.
+In today's puzzle, we need to find an optimal seating arrangement for a guests.

 ### Part 1

-In the first part we need to calculate get the right seat arrangement where total happiness would be the greatest.
+In the first part, we need to calculate the right seat arrangement where total happiness would be the greatest.
 First, we need to get all the guests from the input.

 ```csharp
 private static IEnumerable<string> GetGuests(IEnumerable<string> lines)